thom4parisot/thom4.net/source/_posts/2015/downscaling-phase-3.md

 # tl;dr

 This blog post is about a plan which gradually grew up by itself.
-From selling my car to reducing the money allocated to live everyday, I collate here what I did to *downscale my needs*: less speed, less possessions, less reasons to spend money.
+From selling my car to reducing the money allocated to day to day life, I collate here what I did to *downscale my needs*: less speed, less possessions, less reasons to spend money.

 # Phase 1 — hyperlocal